The Legend of Zelda: The Minish Cap: Reception and awards

 The Minish Cap won the 'Best Game Boy Advance of 2005' by GameSpot over such finalists as Fire Emblem: The Sacred Stones and WarioWare: Twisted!; GameSpot labelled it as "the Game Boy Advance game we remember the most".
 In March 2007, the game was ranked as the 20th best Game Boy Advance game by IGN.
 In the acknowledgement, IGN commented that "the inclusion of the ability to shrink and grow was explored to some really good results".
 The game was ranked 47th in Official Nintendo Magazine's "100 Greatest Nintendo Games" feature.
 The Minish Cap received an average score of 90 percent from GameRankings, a site that compiles media ratings from several publishers to give an average score.
+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Minish Cap for "Handheld Game of the Year", which was ultimately awarded to Nintendogs.